Guardian Angels Church (Chaska, Minnesota)

 Guardian Angels Catholic Church is a historic church located in Chaska, Minnesota founded in 1858.
-A Roman Catholic church, Guardian Angels is part of the Roman Catholic Archdiocese of Saint Paul and Minneapolis.
+A Roman Catholic church, Guardian Angels is part of the Archdiocese of Saint Paul and Minneapolis.

 Guardian Angels School (School District 112), a pre-K to 8th grade private school, is affiliated with this church.

 Parish leadership

 In Summer of 2020, Father Tony VanderLoop, was assigned to Guardian Angels as its priest.

 Parish history

 The parish's history dates back to 1842 when the fur trader J.B.
 Faribault invited Father Augustin Ravoux to establish a mission among the Dakota people in what would become the town of Chaska.

 Fr.
 Ravoux built a small log chapel and named the parish St. Francis Xavier, but dismantled the chapel three years later when the Native Americans saw the European immigration as a threat, and in turn threatened to burn the chapel down.
 The chapel was sold to German-American Catholics in Wabasha and floated down the river to its new home.

 In the 1850s the Benedictine Fathers made frequent visits to the Chaska area – mostly to German immigrant communities along the Minnesota River, formerly called St. Peter's River – to determine whether a community was large enough to support a church.

 Minnesota achieved statehood in 1858 and during that year the Benedictines decided that Chaska was able to support a church.
 The congregation had difficulty choosing a name for the new church, so they decided to have Michael Guenser's two-year-old daughter look at pictures of saints and select one.
 She chose the picture of the Guardian Angel, and so the church was named Guardian Angels Catholic Church.

 Since the first log chapel in 1842, three churches were built.
 The first was built between the years of 1858 and 1860.
 It was a simple, small brick building with planks on wooded blocks that served as pews.

 In the mid-to-late-19th century, immigrants from Germany were fleeing official persecution of Catholic Christians in historically Catholic parts of the Kingdom of Prussia and, later, from Otto von Bismarck's Kulturkampf in the German Empire.
 They were flocking to familiar scenery in Wisconsin, Iowa and Minnesota, including the Minnesota River valley.
 Immigrants were also leaving the Netherlands and Germany in search of land for growing families.
 Dutch-American Catholics immigrating to the area were usually labeled as “destitute” by authorities.